FriendsOfSymfony/FOSCKEditorBundle/UPGRADE.md

 # UPGRADE

+### 2.5 to 3.0

+The `Ivory\CKEDitorBundle\Form\Type\CKEditorType` scalar constructor values have been dropped in order to more easily keep further backward compatibility.
+Then, the `ivory_ck_editor.form.type.*` related container parameters have been dropped accordingly.

 ### 2.4 to 2.5

 It is not possible to automatically load the ckeditor library only once.
 Then, the